kimberlypn/TravelPal/README.md

 ![index page](screenshots/log-in-form.png)

 If users do not have an account, they can use the registration link below the log-in form to create one.
-This link will redirect them to a registration form.
+This link will toggle the registration form.
 ![registration form](screenshots/registration-form.png)

 ## Home Page